airbytehq/airbyte/docs/connector-development/config-based/error-handling.md

 ## Backoff Strategies

-The error handle supports a few backoff strategies, which are described in the following sections.
+The error handler supports a few backoff strategies, which are described in the following sections.

 ### Exponential backoff